ginni16/INDRAA/README.md

   - Github copilot

 **Github Repository**

 The source code for the Weather Forecasting system is available on Github at https://github.com/ginni16/INDRAA .

 **Contributing**

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to create an issue or submit a pull request.

 **Acknowledgements**